-The term "bladder cancer" refers to tumors that arise in the urinary collecting system.
+The term "bladder cancer" refers to tumors that arise in the lower urinary collecting system.

-The transitional cells that line the bladder form an inner cell layer beginning in the kidneys, extending down the ureters to the bladder and ending at the urethra.
+The transitional cells that line the bladder form an inner cell layer that begins in the kidneys, and extends down the ureters to the bladder and ending at the urethra.

 Most of these tumors are known as clear cell carcinomas, which over-produce proteins associated with the formation of blood vessels.
 It is now known that a mutation in the Von Hippel Lindau (VHL) gene is responsible for most of these cancers.

-The development of newer classes of drugs known as the VEGF antagonists—that include the monoclonal antibody Bevacizumab and Sunitinib and Sorafenib, as well as the mTOR inhibitors—now offer benefit to a growing number of patients with this disease.
+The development of newer classes of drugs known as the VEGF antagonists that include the monoclonal antibody Bevacizumab and small molecule drugs like Sunitinib, Sorafenib, Axitinib, Pazopanib, and Cabozantinib.
+In addition, the mTOR inhibitors can offer benefit to a growing number of patients with this disease.

-Many of these agents can be tested in our laboratory by Ex-Vivo Analysis of Programmed Cell Death (EVA-PCD) to determine efficacy and combination effects.
+Many of these agents used in these diseases can be tested in our laboratory by Ex-Vivo Analysis of Programmed Cell Death (our EVA-PCD assay) to determine efficacy and combination effects.

 After three months of conventional treatment for metastatic kidney cancer at Stanford, where he was surrounded by colleagues, he was not responding to therapy.